 The Revenue Lifetime Value (LTV) chart type shows how well you are monetizing your users.
-In order for data to show up on this chart, you need to call
+In order for data to show up on this chart, revenue events must have $revenue property.
+If you are using our SDKs, you need to call

 logRevenueV2() in conjunction with the provided

 Revenue interface if you are using our SDKs.
 If you are tracking in-app purchases (IAPs), we recommend using our revenue authentication system.
-For more details regarding Revenue Tracking, please feel free to check out the Amplitude Developer center.
+For more details regarding Revenue Tracking, please feel free to check out the Tracking Revenue documentation.

 The Revenue LTV chart is based on days after each user's start date.
 For example, 'Day 1' means one day (24 hours) after a user's start date and 'Day 5' means five days (120 hours) after a user's start date.
 Thus, if a new user joined on August 22nd, 'Day 1' refers to August 23rd and 'Day 5' refers to August 27th.
 Users that are new on the same day are placed into the same user cohort and the Revenue LTV chart looks at cohorts of users.
 If your chart is looking at weekly intervals, then the Revenue LTV chart analyzes weekly buckets from Monday to Sunday.

 As such, each data point averages all of the Day Nth metrics from the new users within the selected timeframe.

 IMPORTANT: Revenue LTV is computed up to 72 hours (for hourly granularity), 180 days (for daily granularity), 52 weeks (for weekly granularity), and 12 months (for monthly granularity) from when users were new.

 - Chart Interpretation

 Note: Amplitude currently does not support currency conversion.
 The revenue value you send us is what we will aggregate and display.
 If you receive revenue in different currencies, we recommend normalizing to a single currency before you send us revenue data.